westerveltco/django-email-relay/README.md

 ### Relay Service

 Configuration of the relay service differs depending on whether you are using the provided Docker image or the management command within a Django project.

+At a minimum, you should set `EMAIL_HOST` and `EMAIL_PORT` to configure how the relay service will connect to your SMTP server.
+However, the service can be configured using any setting available to Django by default, for example if you want to set a default from email (`DEFAULT_FROM_EMAIL`) or a common subject prefix (`EMAIL_SUBJECT_PREFIX`).
+See the [Django docs](https://docs.djangoproject.com/en/4.2/ref/settings/) for more information.

 #### Docker